cncf/tag-security/governance/paper-process.md

-and the suggested content cannot be collaboratively resolved, it is the duty of the authors to capture the different views with references, benefits, and drawbacks or contingencies in order to provide the reader with enough information to leave the decision up to the reader.
+and the suggested content cannot be collaboratively resolved, it is the duty of the authors to capture the different views with references, benefits, and drawbacks or contingencies in order to provide the reader with enough information to reach their own conclusion.

 #### References

-It is important that any references used to generate paper content be cited appropriate through footnotes and a references section as appropriate.
-This ensures the reader may not only dig deep into a specific reference area but also provides source content and is a matter of good practice.
+It is important that any references used to generate paper content be cited appropriately through footnotes and within the references section.
+This permits the reader to not only dig deep into a specific reference area but also provides source content and is a matter of good practice.

 ### Collaborative